ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 - generateDts: `boolean`
   if enabled, the tooling extension will generate type definitions (`.d.ts`) files; by default for projects of type `library` this option is considered as `true` and for other projects such as `application` this option is considered as `false` by default (is only relevant in case of transformTypeScript is `true`)

+- failOnDtsErrors: `boolean`
+  if enabled, the tooling extension will fail during the generation of type definitions (`.d.ts`) files; this option is considered as `false` by default (is only relevant in case of generateDts is `true`)

 - omitTSFromBuildResult: `boolean`
   if enabled, the TypeScript sources will be omitted from the build result.
 This will disable the debugging support in the TypeScript sources (since the related source files aren't included anymore)